mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     One of the reasons why this message pops up is that a dialog should be displayed in a headless environment like a build server.
 There is only one way to avoid this exception than not showing the dialog.
     According to the IntelliJ documentation, it can also happen when the dialog is not shown on the EDT thread or the dialog is not modal.

+!!! question "Which temporal model should you use for a node test setup?"

+    `TempModuleOptions#nonReloadableModule` is provisional code.
+Maybe `TempModuleOptions#forDefaultModule` would be the better option.
+The difference with the first option is that the module is invisible to the user.
+It shouldn't make a difference since it is discarded after the test anyway.